 This is a skimp.
 The perfect fabric to create seat cushions, slipcovers, and window treatments can add up…fast!
 If you love to refinish furniture, you probably use a lot of fabric.
 Lord knows I do!

 - Watch for sales at the larger retailers, such as JoAnn Fabrics and Hobby Lobby.
 They often have good discounts or a coupon.
+And those are a great help when budgeting.

 - Be flexible in your expectations.
 If you want a particular print or color or style, be flexible in weighing your wants vs. your needs.
 You may be able to find something similar that is of equal quality but lower in cost.